shaloo/docs.arcana/docs/index.md

 ## Why Chain Abstraction?

 [[ca-top|Chain Abstraction]] removes the friction of users having to bridge across different blockchains to try apps.
-Users get a single, unified balance of their assets across multiple chains and can seamlessly spend them on your app, on the chain it is built on.
+Users can spend a unified balance across multiple chains through your app, bypassing the hassle of procuring or converting funds for gas on new chains.

 With Chain Abstraction, users no longer need to: